 Read the Vermont HMIS News email newsletter.

-Notify the HMIS System Administrator if user is going to be out on extended leave, vacation or leaving their position.Agree to not access HMIS on an open, public, or unsecured network or public device.
+Notify the HMIS System Administrator if user is going to be out on extended leave, vacation or leaving their position.

+Intentionally falsifying data on behalf of a client for the purposes of affecting program eligibility is prohibited

+Agree to not access HMIS on an open, public, or unsecured network or public device.

 NOTE: If a user does not log in for 90 days or more, their user account will automatically be made inactive.
 This will prompt the HMIS System Administrator to require the user to take the Refresher Training.